How to use Xiidra (lifitegrast ophthalmic solution) 5%.

 It is not known if Xiidra is safe and effective in children under 17 years of age.

-For additional safety information, see the accompanying Full Prescribing Information and Patient Information and discuss with your doctor.
+For additional safety information, see the accompanying link for Full Prescribing Information and Patient Information and discuss with your doctor.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.